COVID-19 pandemic in Bangladesh: March 2020 to May 2020: The first wave and "General Holiday"

 The government imposed "general holiday" (i.e. general lock-down) came into effect on 26 March, it was announced on 23 March and initially stated to be in place until 4 April.

-The "general holiday" (lockdown) due to end on 4 April was extended to April 11, then to April 14, then to April 25 and then again to May 5.
+The "general holiday" (lockdown) due to end on 4 April was extended to 11 April, then to 14 April, then to 25 April and then again to 5 May.

 Bangladesh crossed the figure of 100 confirmed cases on 6 April and 1,000 confirmed cases on 14 April.
 On 20 April, the number of confirmed deaths crossed 100.

 The "general holiday' (lockdown) was extended to May 7, then to May 16 and finally to May 30, with the government announcing on May 27 there will be no further extension.
 On the topic of easing the lockdown measures, Prime Minister Sheikh Hasina said "Economic activities have to be resumed for the sake of the lives and livelihoods of people.
 Most countries of the world have already been compelled to relax shutdown because it is not possible to restrict people's source of income for an indefinite period.
 And it is not at all possible for a developing country like Bangladesh too."